+- Land acquisition;

-- Procurement of construction works; and - 2.
-Construction of Basin 14.
+- 2. Procurement of construction works; and

+- 3. Construction of Basin 14.

 This project aims to provide a flood detention basin and stormwater trunk drainage for 104 hectares of residential development, gross pollutant traps, raingardens, stormwater management infrastructure and general civil works to support the development within Austral.
 This project further provides walking paths and much-needed green space for public access.